Shubhitestgithub/Apple_Stock_Price_Prediction/readme (1).md

 ## **Hyperparameter Tuning**

-Hyperparameter tuning is performed using **Random Search**, where different combinations of hyperparameters are randomly sampled and tested.
+Hyperparameter tuning is performed using **Grid Search**, where different combinations of hyperparameters are sampled and tested.
 The parameters being tuned include:

 * **Units:** Number of units in the RNN or LSTM layers.